endpoints4s/endpoints4s/documentation/manual/src/doc/guides/json-codecs.md

 The `JsonSchemaEntities` algebra allows you to define a schema for your JSON entities.
 This schema can then be used to derive a documentation (by applying the `endpoints.openapi.JsonSchemaEntities` interpreter), or codecs (by applying a corresponding interpreter for your JSON library, e.g.
-`endpoints.akkahttp.server.circe.JsonSchemaEntities` to use Circe in an Akka HTTP server).
+`endpoints.akkahttp.server.JsonSchemaEntities` to use an Akka HTTP server).

 Both the `JsonRequest` and `JsonResponse` types are fixed to the `JsonSchema` type provided by the [JsonSchemas](/algebras/json-schemas.md) algebra.
 This means